Last Updated on July 8, 2023

-As you have read, while there aren’t different breeds of Rottweilers, there are variants of the breed that depend primarily on your Rottweiler’s country of origin.
+As you have read, while there aren’t different breeds of Rottweilers, there are variants of the breed that depend primarily on your pup’s country of origin.

-The main differences in the Rottweiler varieties are the dog’s size and whether or not the tail is docked.
-When it comes to personality, all of the different types of Rottweiler share a similar affectionate, calm, and loyal nature.
+The main differences in the Rottie varieties are the dog’s size and whether or not the tail is docked.
+When it comes to personality, all of the different types of Rottweilers share a similar affectionate, calm, and loyal nature.

-When looking to purchase a Rottweiler puppy, it’s best to always look for one that complies with the breed standards and has been raised by a registered dealer.
+When purchasing a Rottie puppy, it’s best to always look for one that complies with the breed standards and has been raised by a registered dealer.

-Stay away from backyard breeders that will try and sell you unique or rare Rotties just to make some extra cash.
+Stay away from backyard breeders who sell you unique or rare Rotties to make extra cash.

 Do you have a special Rottweiler at home?
-We would love to know more about him and what type of Rottweiler he is in the comments below.
+We would love to know more about him, and its type in the comments below.

 Janine is an experienced content writer and travel journalist based in Cape, Town, South Africa.

 Raised by a bundle of botanists, researchers, and biologists, she is passionate about things related to the animal kingdom, including, our furry friends.
 However, as a terrible allergy sufferer, she is limited in her pet selection and so has grown up surrounded by curly-haired Poodles.